dianpan/tic-tac-toe/README.md

 # tic-tac-toe
-my first stab at creating a tic-tac-toe game using JS.
+A tic-tac-toe game played in the browser.
+Written in JS.